the-town-kitchen/the-town-kitchen/README.md

 ![The Town Kitchen](images/logo.png)

-The Town Kitchen is a community-driven food business.
-They source, craft, and deliver locally-sourced lunch through a community of growers, food makers, chefs and youth.
+[The Town Kitchen](http://thetownkitchen.com) is a community-driven food company that connects chefs, youth, educators, growers, and artisans to corporate and individual consumers.
+The Town Kitchen community addresses a need within the Oakland and San Francisco area for locally-sourced lunches, as well as fair-wage jobs and job training programs for local youth.

-This is an Android app for [The Town Kitchen](http://thetownkitchen.com) that:
+This Android app will:

-1. Takes and processes meal orders (currently available via website only), including verification within pre-defined geographic area and disseminating orders to other individuals.
+1. Take and process meal orders (currently available via website only), including verification within pre-defined geographic area and disseminating orders to other individuals.
-2. Estimates and tracks meal deliveries based on driver's location
+2. Estimate and track meal deliveries based on driver's location
-3. Reviews meals (gives feedback) and contact support
+3. Review meals (give feedback) and contact support

 ## User Stories